The SISMIQ Architecture

 ❖ Architectural Response

-By preserving identity coherence through interruption and enabling validated recovery without reset, systems implementing the SISMIQ Architecture exhibit interruption-resilient continuity, reducing operational overhead and improving system stability at scale.
+By preserving identity continuity through interruption and enabling validated recovery without reset, systems implementing the SISMIQ Architecture exhibit interruption-resilient continuity, reducing operational overhead and improving system stability at scale.